albertcroig/Stewart-SVG-Projection-js/README.md

 ```
 After that, replace the "bezier-js" folder in the "node_modules" directory with the one in the root directory.

-## Changes on Behaviour and Simulation
+## Changes in Behaviour and Simulation

 This project focuses on the SVG drawing feature of the original software, removing most of the original features (predefined animations, Xbox controller support, etc.).
-The simulation visualization has been changed to show projections onto the wall and enhance user interaction.
+The simulation visualization has been changed to show projections on the wall and enhance user interaction.
 The following additions have been made:

 **Platform**
 - Labels for the x, y, and z axes (platform and base).